At CleanHub, it’s our mission to make sure no plastic ends up in our oceans.

 Why choose co-processing for plastic waste?

-• Reduces emissions in certain industries — A recent study found that the co-processing method can reduce 53 kg of carbon dioxide (CO2) per ton of cement produced, whilst also extending the expiration date for landfills by 7.55 years.
+- Reduces emissions in certain industries — A recent study found that the co-processing method can reduce 53 kg of carbon dioxide (CO2) per ton of cement produced, while also extending the expiration date for landfills by 7.55 years.
 However, the overall environmental impact of co-processing depends on the specific technology used, the type of plastic feedstock, and the energy efficiency of the conversion process

-Despite these benefits, we won’t call this a green technology, since plastic is made from oil — but it’s the best available option we have in all regions to reduce plastic pollution and avoid dumping more waste in landfills.
+Despite these benefits, we won’t call this a green technology, since plastic is made from oil — but it’s the best available option we have globally to reduce plastic pollution and avoid dumping more waste in landfills.

 As soon as we see a way to treat non-recyclable waste in a greener way, we’ll make the switch.

-What we do with the fuel created from co-processing
+What we do with the energy created from co-processing

-The fuel that’s generated from the plastic we collect goes towards the cement industry — yes, the cement industry responsible for 7-8% of global carbon emissions.
+The energy that’s generated from the plastic we collect goes towards the cement industry — yes, the cement industry that's responsible for 7-8% of global carbon emissions.

 This industry is notoriously difficult to make greener for two key reasons: